Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Summary and conclusions

 \section{Summary and conclusions}

-Electro-weak precision measurements place one of the most stringent constraints on all New Physics extensions of Standard Model.
-We explore dimension-6 operator subsets of the SMEFT in the context of LEP-I $\&$ II data along with Cabibbo anomaly hinting to need for Beyond Standard Model.
-In addition to EWPO, we analyze the status of Cabbibo anomaly within SMEFT using the most recent data.
-We compute the contributions to the beta decay and muon decay using the SMEFT operators that enters in the LEFT at one loop matching.
-We classify the precision study of SMEFT into various frameworks.
+Electroweak precision measurements place some of the most stringent constraints on all New Physics extensions of Standard Model.
+We explore dimension-6 operator subsets of the SMEFT in the context of Electroweak Precision data and the recent $M_W$ anomaly with the latter hinting at the presence of BSM physics.
+In addition to the precision data, we also analyze the status of the Cabibbo anomaly within SMEFT using the most recent data.
+To implement it in a more precise way, we compute the contributions to the beta decay and muon decay using the SMEFT operators that enters in the LEFT at one loop matching.
+The results of this model-independent study are, then, used to investigate a few specific UV-complete BSM scenarios that are inspired by various anomalies in the experimental data.

-In the first study, we parameterize the impact of BSM heavy states in oblique parameters $S$, $T$ and $V$ and compute the posterior fit of the EWPO and $\Delta_{CKM}$.
+To begin with, we parameterize the impact of BSM heavy states in oblique parameters $S$, $T$ and $V$ and compute the posterior fit of the EWPO and $\Delta_{CKM}$.
 The results are impressive as pulls for almost all the observables (except $A_l^{SLD}$ and $A_b^{FB}$) are within $1\sigma$.
-Another thing to note is that even without including $\Delta_{CKM}$ into the fit the pull for Cabbibo anomaly comes down to $\sim -0.52$.
-Including the $\Delta_{CKM}$, pull improves to $\sim -0.27$.
-In the next study, we choose the SMEFT operators $C_{Hl_3}$ and $C_{ll}$ as the ones which dictates the UV BSM physics as both of them affect the $m_W$, $G_F$ and $\Delta_{CKM}$ at tree level.
-We analyze this case for LEP-I, LEP-I+$\Delta_{CKM}$.
-Although they can explain the Cabibo anomaly very well, they fare very badly with $M_W$ and $A_b^{FB}$.
+Another point to note is that even without including $\Delta_{CKM}$ into the fit the pull for Cabibbo anomaly comes down to $\sim -0.52$.
+On including $\Delta_{CKM}$, the pull improves to $\sim -0.27$.
+In the next study, we choose the SMEFT operators $C_{Hl_3}$ and $C_{ll}$ as the ones which dictates the UV BSM physics as both of them affect the $M_W$, $G_F$ and $\Delta_{CKM}$ at tree level.
+We analyze this case for EWPO as well as the EWPO+$\Delta_{CKM}$ ($\Delta_{CKM}$ matched to SMEFT at 1-loop level) combination.
+Although they can explain the Cabibbo anomaly very well, they fare very badly with $M_W$ and $A_b^{FB}$.

 Since $M_W$ has the highest pull away from the SM among the observables of our interest, we next considered the BSM case which consists of the four operators that affect the $M_W$ at tree level ($C_{HD}$, $C_{HWB}$, $C_{Hl_3}$ and $C_{ll}$).
 The minimum value of $\chi^2$ comes down to $\sim ~11$ from $\sim ~40$ and the fit fares very well with $M_W$ with discrepancy well within 1$\sigma$.
 Bosonic operators $C_{HD}$ and $C_{HWB}$ are highly correlated in this case.
-Inclusion of $\Delta_{CKM}$ shifts the best fit towards slightly higher values while simultaneously shrinking the allowed 2$\sigma$ ranges.
-Discrepancy in $A_l^{SLD}$ and $A_b^{FB}$ continues to remain towards the higher side.
+Inclusion of $\Delta_{CKM}$ (matched to SMEFT at 1-loop level) shifts the best fit towards slightly higher values while simultaneously shrinking the allowed 2$\sigma$ ranges.
+Discrepancies in $A_l^{SLD}$ and $A_b^{FB}$ continues to remain towards the higher side.